Which site would you like to visit?

 One can only imagine what the reactions were like when Peter showed up in Bordeaux at the March 1996 en primeur tastings.
 Yet, by the end of the week, Pingus was perhaps the greatest story of that season’s futures campaign.
-Robert Parker announced the wine on the back cover of his Wine Advocate, bestowing an unheard of 96-100 point score.
+Robert Parker announced the wine on the back cover of his Wine Advocate, bestowing an unheard of 96-100-point score.
 The world took notice, and Pingus was on its way.

 Peter’s winery work has been widely imitated, and many wines can mimic the exotic textures that Pingus possesses.
 Yet, while they might approach Pingus’ style, none of these newcomers has Pingus’ substance or the magical way it balances otherworldly richness with a rare sense of elegance.